ayumu436/bash/README.md

 sysboost --version            # Check version
 sysboost --help               # Show help

-License
+license

-MIT.
-Use it however you want.
+MIT. use it however you want.
-Contributing
+contributing

-Got ideas?
-Open an issue or send a pull request.
+got ideas? open an issue or send a pull request.

-Support
+support

-If you like it, cool.
-If not, that’s fine too.
+if you like it, cool. if not, that’s fine too.